Engineering Degree Requirements

 5. Graduate students are allowed seven years from the date of admission into a master's program to complete degree requirements.

-6. Transfer of credits requires approval by faculty in the Organizational Change Leadership program and the Director of the School of Graduate Studies.
+6. Transfer of credits requires approval by faculty in the Engineering program and the Director of the School of Graduate Studies.

 7. Transfer credits will not be officially recorded until the student has successfully completed some graduate work at the University of Wisconsin-Platteville, and only courses where the student received a grade of B or higher will be accepted.